Revolutionary Mexicanist Action: Anti-Chinese and antisemitic sentiment

 At the start of the 1920s, racism in Mexico and xenophobic sentiments begun to intensify.
 Organizations such as the Pro-Race Committee and the Anti-Chinese and Anti-Jewish Nationalist League were created in response to a large influx of immigrants to Mexico.
 This was a result of growing economic concerns among the Mexican working and middle class.
 As Chinese-Mexicans, and Jews to a lesser extent, had come to constitute a considerable portion of the merchant class, many protests and boycotts against Chinese businesses were held.
 Mexican labor unions had put political pressure to restrict Chinese and Jewish immigration to Mexico.

 The Mexican government, both state and federal, actively enacted and enforced discriminatory laws targeting people of Chinese descent.
 Following the Great Depression, Jews had become subject to the same type of persecution.
 Notably in May 1931 where 250 Jewish merchants were expelled from the La Lagunilla Market in Mexico City.

-1930s Labor Strikes
+1930s labor strikes

 The government of President Pascual Ortiz Rubio faced intense political instability, exacerbated by the Great Depression.
 Droughts and floods heavily impeded agricultural production.
 By 1932, mass labor strikes in multiple industries were erupting throughout the country.

 Plutarco Elías Calles wished to "keep workers under control" in response to the support Vicente Lombardo Toledano had been garnering among laborers.
 Ortiz Rubio would resign from the presidency in September 1932 as a result of Calles's influence and power in the government.